Compensatory Afforestation Fund Act, 2016: Purpose

 The legislation established the Compensatory Afforestation Management and Planning Authority (CAMPA) and the Compensatory Afforestation Fund (CAF).
 The proposed legislation will also ensure expeditious utilization of accumulated unspent amounts available with the ad hoc Compensatory Afforestation Fund Management and Planning Authority (CAMPA), which presently is of the order of Rs.
 95,000 crore, and fresh accrual of compensatory levies and interest on accumulated unspent balance, which will be of the order of approximately Rs.
 6,000 crore per annum, efficiently and transparently.
-According to a press release of 31 July 2025, the Act provides for the establishment of funds under the Public Accounts of India and all States/UTs for depositing compensatory levies collected from user agencies.
-Several state-level reports (2024–2025) highlight significant under-utilization of CALFA funds; for example, Delhi utilized only ~23% of approved funds between 2019–20 and 2023–24.